Steveorevo/node-red-contrib-actionflows/README.md

 ## Libraries and Scope
 Scope provides functionality for flows that are more commonly found in OOP (object oriented programming) environments.
-Using scopes with ActionFlows allows you to build reusable flow libraries that may act as base for other flows.
+Using scopes with ActionFlows allows you to build reusable flow libraries that may act as a base for other flows.
 Regardless of the scope setting, `action` nodes will invoke all matching `action in` flows that are on the same "z plane" (same tab or within the same subflow).
 However, there are many benefits to using the different scope modes